jorgeribeiro/personal-page-hugo-academic/content/pt/home/projects.md

 widget = "projects"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Projects"
+title = "Projetos"
-subtitle = "A few projects I've built"
+subtitle = "Alguns projetos que desenvolvi"

 # Order that this section will appear in.
 weight = 50